 For the purpose of comparison with FO, note that the cash value of 1 ECU in our experiment is always at least 0.5 USD (the exchange rate they used).
 In fact, in designs with four bidders, including the replication design 4HR, each ECU is worth about 1.3 USD.
-Although the purchasing power of nominally equivalent amounts changes over time and space, taking into account the experimental exchange rates and the level of competition in various designs, we would argue that we face our subjects with non-negligibly larger stakes than FO do.
+Although the purchasing power of nominally equivalent amounts changes over time and space, taking into account the experimental exchange rates and the level of competition in various designs, we would argue that the stakes in our study are significantly higher than those applied by FO.